G-Research/ParquetSharp/docs/Arrow.md

 ### Writer properties

-The `FileWriter` constructor accepts an instance of `ParquetSharp.WriterProperties` to control standard Parquet writing behaviour, and additionally accepts an instance of `ParquetSharp.Arrow.ArrowWriterProperties` to customise Arrow specific behaviour:
+The `ParquetSharp.Arrow.FileWriter` constructor accepts an instance of `ParquetSharp.WriterProperties` to control standard Parquet writing behaviour, and additionally accepts an instance of `ParquetSharp.Arrow.ArrowWriterProperties` to customise Arrow specific behaviour: